digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/06-advanced-topics/high-availability.rst

       achieved via `Kubernetes Image
       Puller <https://github.com/che-incubator/kubernetes-image-puller>`_.

+Note that the above approach may result in slight downtime, i.e., while the Pod is being restarted and before it becomes ready.

 Canton Domain: Topology Manager, Mediator
 =========================================

-We achieve high-availability via active-passive clustering for these components.
-See the above section for details, i.e., the same principles apply for these as for the Canton Participant.
+We normally achieve high-availability via active-passive clustering for these components.
+See the above section for details on why this is not necessary in a Kubernetes environment, i.e., the same principles apply for these components as for the Canton Participant.

 Canton Domain: Sequencer
 ========================